shaojiankui/JKCategories/README.md

 IOS-Categories
 ================

-ios中的各种category,

-A collection of useful categories extending functionality of some built in iOS and Cocoa objects
+IOS中的各种Objective-C Category, A collection of useful Objective-C categories extending functionality of some built in iOS and Cocoa objects

 ## Foundation
 NSArray